Ditch the Concrete: 6 Innovative Options for Driveways

-Note: Franke James wrote an informative post on the grass driveways probing their rise in popularity and their effectiveness at reducing water waste and runoff.
+Note: Franke James wrote an informative post on grass driveways probing their rise in popularity and their effectiveness at reducing water waste and runoff.
 It also details some of James' experience installing them.

 Our Journey to Find the Best Way to Remodel Our Driveway

-My husband and I have looked at the options for a remodel that includes replacing a 50-year-old asphalt and concrete driveway.
-It is a long bunch of surfacing that we do not want replaced entirely with new concrete.
+My husband and I have looked at options for a remodel that includes replacing a 50-year-old asphalt and concrete driveway.
+It is a long stretch of surfacing that we do not want replaced entirely with new concrete.
 We plan to incorporate new green spaces in the design.

 You can imagine what it looks like with previous homeowners having tried to use the stinky, sticky black stuff to repair the hard white/grayish stuff!
 Pleasantly surprised at the number of products with high rain-absorption rates, we think we’ve worked our way through them all and made our decision.

-While a new option may be on the horizon—meaning the decision could change by the time we get to that phase—we are able to move forward now.
-Confident that our chosen option is going to make a huge difference in every aspect of our property's usefulness and appearance, we are ready to get the needed permit.
+While a new option may be on the horizon, meaning the decision could change by the time we get to that phase, we are able to move forward now.
+Confident that our chosen option is going to make a huge difference in every aspect of our property's usefulness and appearance, therefore its value, we are ready to get the needed permit.

 Paving Systems Are an Ever-Evolving Industry

 Grass paving systems are constantly evolving.
 Though it is exciting to consider what will be available as technology develops new products, all of the great choices presented here have positive applications homeowners can benefit from on a long-term basis.

-For further information, feel free to check out some of these additional links to helpful articles and websites:
+For further information, check out some of these additional links to helpful articles and websites: